How to make your minutes and agendas PDF files accessible

 How to check if your PDF file is accessible

-You can check if your PDF file is accessible by using Adobe Reader or Adobe Acrobat Pro.
+You can check if your PDF file is accessible by using Adobe Acrobat Pro.

 Open your document in Adobe reader then go to ‘Edit’ > ‘Accessibility’ and select ‘Quick check’.
-If you find any problems you’ll either need to change your original Word document, and re-save as PDF or use Acrobat Pro.
+If you find any problems you’ll either need to change your original Word document, and re-save as PDF or use Acrobat Pro to fix the problems.
 Depending on the version of Acrobat you are using you may find ‘Accessibility’ under the ‘Tools’ or ‘Advanced’ menu.

 If you want to check if your original Word document is accessible before converting it to PDF, use the Office Accessibility checker